-1. Governmental Fund Balance
+Governmental Fund Balance

-In the year ending December 31, 2011, the Library implemented Governmental Accounting Standards Board Statement No. 54, "Fund Balance Reporting and Governmental Fund Type Definitions."
+The Library follows GASB Statement No. 54, "Fund Balance Reporting and Governmental Fund Type Definitions."
 Statement No. 54 changes the terminology and classification of fund balance to reflect spending constraints on resources, rather than availability for appropriation.
 This approach is intended to provide users more consistent and understandable information about a fund's net resources.